WomenWhoCodeNYC/Resources/career-resources.md

 - Has good documentation for beginners
 - Has sufficient testing that you won't worry about breaking the build every time you make a pull request!

-For projects that fulfil this criteria, and which are also out to do good in the world, check out [Code Montage.](https://www.codemontage.com/)
+For projects that fulfill this criteria, and which are also out to do good in the world, check out [Code Montage.](https://www.codemontage.com/)

 If there is a company you particularly want to work at, check out their GitHub or company site to see if they have open source projects you can contribute to.